nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Note(s):
 * To reset the contacts list in the gui you can do the contact list command
+* Note that any subsequent commands will show all contacts again.

 Example(s):
 * `module list m/CS2103`